nbaig-dev/nbaig-dev.github.io/content/blog/06-rust-common-misconceptions/index.md

 quick_navigation_buttons = true
 +++

-# Blog Post: Debunking Common Misconceptions about Rust
+# Debunking Common Misconceptions about Rust

 ## Introduction
 Rust is a modern system programming language focused on performance, safety, and concurrency.
 Rust is used by many companies for a variety of tasks, including web development, game development, and systems programming.
 It's known for its focus on creating reliable, efficient software, and for having a friendly, inclusive community.